fgrSto/Fast-Maths/README.md

 If you like doing quick maths and you have some time, you can try it and send me feedback.

 I dedicate this repository to my friend, Philippe (he's not dead, we've just took different path)

+/!\ This project is still in work /!\